 This time we were the group with huge smiles on our faces.

-We got to watch as the submarine descended into the water with the next group onboard before heading back to the harbor.
+We got to watch as the submarine descended into the water with the next group on board before heading back to the harbor.

 Atlantis Submarine Tour FAQs

-It’s just over an hour with about 50 minutes of underwater time.
+The Atlantis Submarines Maui tours are just over an hour with about 50 minutes of underwater time.
 But, you’ll need to get there early to check in.

-It goes at least 100 feet underwater so you can see coral reefs and tropical fish.
+The Maui underwater submarine adventure goes at least 100 feet underwater so you can see coral reefs and tropical fish.

 Our Atlantis Submarine Tour Review

 The Atlantis Submarine Tour is a unique one-of-a-kind experience that you don’t want to miss when visiting Maui.
 It’s the perfect tour for both adults and kids.
-Check latest rates and availability.

 Our son was hesitant to try snorkeling so it was great for him to have the opportunity to see the fish in their natural habitat.